DevOps vs GitOps: 4 Benefits you must know to Master the Methodologies

 The pull-based and push-based deployments use the same concept, but minor changes in the actions trigger the deployment.
 If given a choice, it is advised to opt for the Pull-based approach as it is considered to be more secure.

 In the pull-based deployment, an operator takes over the deployment pipeline.
 The operator monitors the changes, and different versions are compared to see if the changes are updated or not.
 In the case of a difference between the versions, the operator updates the infrastructure to match the environment repository.
 The changes are reverted if they aren't described in the environment repository.
-This ensures that all changes are made traceable in the Git log, so direct modifications to the cluster are impossible.
+This ensures that all changes are made traceable in the Git log, making direct modifications to the cluster impossible.

 The Push-based deployment strategy is implemented by popular CI/CD tools such as Jenkins, AWS code build & CircleCI.
 The application's source code lives inside the application repository along with the Kubernetes YAML needed to deploy the app.
 The build pipeline is triggered whenever the application code is updated, which builds the container images, and finally, the environment configuration repository is updated with new deployment descriptors.